nsauzede/ns_vade/README.md

 For now these limitations are not addressed.

 To use it it's simple :
-1) clone vade repository to /some/path/vade
+1) clone vade repository somewhere (eg: ~/git/vade)
-2) add ". /some/path/vade/vade" to your ~/.bashrc (this will add 'vade' cmd to your path and autocompletion)
+2) add "[ -f ~/git/vade/vade ] && . ~/git/vade/vade" to your ~/.bashrc (this will both add 'vade' cmd to your path and setup autocompletion)
-3) create ~/vade as your workspace
+3) create ~/vade as your workspace or directly use /some/path/vade as your workspace (your workspace can be overrided with VADEPATH)
-4) add your packages in ~/vade/src/<pkgs>
+4) add your packages in ${VADEPATH}/src/<pkgs>

 Done.